sensu/sensu-go-workshop/README.md

      xxxxxxxxxxxxxxxx   default           true
    ```

-   If you see output indicating that the cluster is healthy, you're ready to
+   > **NEXT:** If you see output indicating that the cluster is healthy, you're
-   move on to the next step!
+   > ready to move on to the next step!

 4. **Create an API Key.**